 If I were a greeting-card designer, I would make it my personal mission to rebrand Valentine’s Day as the Day of Sex.
 For one, you don’t need to be in a relationship to celebrate good sex (now love, that’s a different story…).
 Two, you don’t need to spend any money on presents (orgasms are free, thank g-d!).
 And last but not least, you certainly don’t need to worry about the fact that everyone else and their mom got roses when you got your own flower flicked, licked, or dicked instead.

 Okay, okay.
 In all seriousness, whether you heart or hate the silly Hallmark holiday for all of its inherent romantic vibes, you should be having hot Valentine’s Day sex.
 A good romp or two (or five) heightens intimacy (thanks to all the feel-good chemicals released during intercourse and orgasm especially), reignites your connection, and duh, puts you in a better mood to deal with all the annoying lovebirds on Instagram.
-Make sure you check some bluechew reviews if you are looking to improve the sexual experience.
-Chocolate is delicious and all, but it can’t do all that (maybe just that last part).
+A good nutrition is key for a good sexual performance, check out the latest biofit reviews.

 Use this simple tutorial to create breathtaking fabric roses that will last long after the live ones wilt.
 Not only are these roses a fun craft project, but they may become a treasured keepsake.